precice/precice.github.io/pages/docs/docs-meta/docs-meta-common-issues.md

 ### Solution

-Either visit [http://scholar.google.com](http://scholar.google.com) in your browser and solve the Captcha or deactivate the `googlescholar.rb` plugin temporarily, e.g. by renaming it to `googlescholar.rb_`, or commenting out its comments.
+Either visit [http://scholar.google.com](http://scholar.google.com) in your browser and solve the Captcha or deactivate the `googlescholar.rb` plugin temporarily, e.g. by renaming it to `googlescholar.rb_`, or commenting out its contents.

 ## Jekyll crashes on Windows